In many ways, we live in uncertain times and it's natural to want some certainty when we are investing for the future.

 Obviously, at Tasman Ecovillage we are not qualified to give financial advice but we do believe that investing in Tasman Ecovillage property is a sound ethical choice and is doing some good for the future.

 There are already a few Tasman Ecovillage investors who purchased 2-bedroom motel apartments.
 These are leased out to the motel or sometimes to longer term tenants.
 Another investor has invested his self managed super fund to provide a home loan to a family, enabling them to build their home at Tasman Ecovillage.

 Given the low vacancy rate in Nubeena (usually less than 1%), rental properties are always in high demand.
 Smart investors can often increase returns by setting up homes for short term AirBnB or similar rentals especially during the summer and other holiday periods.

-In terms of property investment, urban and rural Tasmania are not usually known for capital growth although there are some promising signs for investors with capital growth in Hobart recently exceeding capital growth in Sydney and the Tasmanian suburb with the highest home value growth in 2017 was Eaglehawk Neck, also on the Tasman Peninsula.
+In terms of property investment, urban and rural Tasmania are not traditionally renowned for capital growth although there are some promising signs for investors with capital growth in Hobart recently exceeding capital growth in Sydney and the Tasmanian suburb with the highest home value growth in 2017 was Eaglehawk Neck, also on the Tasman Peninsula.